This course is an intro to Studio Lighting where you will

 Once you develop a taste for indoor photography, it is only a matter of time before you will want your own studio lighting setup.
 A studio setup can be anything from a few table lamps, and a spare sheet for the background, to an elaborate multi flash system.
 This class helps students learn which light sources and materials are appropriate for the studio photography you anticipate.

-In this course, students learn fundamental studio lighting setups and familiarize themselves with the lights, light modifiers, and the why of studio lighting.
+In this course, students learn fundamental lighting setups and familiarize themselves with the lights, light modifiers, and the why of studio lighting.
 In class, students perform several live lighting plans and explore the technical and aesthetic results of each.
 The instructor provides hands on instruction and students develop understanding of the importance and methodology of studio lighting to achieve image goals.
-Students leave with the needed knowledge necessary to explore studio lighting equipment and other learning goals and also ready to shoot indoors with studio lighting.
+Students leave with the needed knowledge necessary to explore lighting equipment for the studio and other learning goals and also ready to shoot indoors with studio lighting.

 - 1, 2 and 3 light ups set ups.

 - When and why to use lighting modifiers